etmendz/game-console-2048/README.md

 * For Windows: test-win.bat
 * For Linux: test-linux.sh

+These can be used as basis/pattern for creating test scripts that target other runtime environments not listed above.

 ## Native AOT
 The GameConsole2048 and GameLibrary2048 projects are native AOT compatible/ready.